aranasaurus/zenircbot-hyphen/README.md

-zenircbot-sweet-ass-service
+zenircbot-hyphen
 ===========================

 A zenircbot service which listens for sweet-ass comments and responds with sweet ass-comments.
-See http://xkcd.com/37/
+A la http://xkcd.com/37/.